Assateague Light #2, Archival Photo Print, by Charlie Ewers

-MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter brand new exhibition Light and Shadow.
-Following entry guidelines, any original 2-D or 3-D work will be considered (*North America, Hawaii, Central America, Caribbean & South America).
-The selected works will be exhibited on-line at MFA’s Curve Gallery from December 15th-January 30th, 2018.
+MFA (Maryland Federation of Art) invites all artists residing in the United States, Puerto Rico, Canada and Mexico to enter this brand new exhibition, Light and Shadow.
+Following entry guidelines, any original 2-D or 3-D work will be considered.
+The selected works will be exhibited on-line in MFA’s Curve Gallery from December 15 – January 30, 2019.
 Show Chairs: Richard Niewerth and Wil Scott.

 Peter Van Dyck studied painting and drawing at the Florence Academy of Art in Florence, Italy from 1998-2002 and also taught in the program from 2000-2002.
 He returned to Philadelphia in 2002 to paint in his own studio and began exhibiting his work in numerous group shows in Philadelphia, New York and San Francisco.
 His solo shows include John Pence Gallery, San Francisco in 2004; Eleanor Ettinger Gallery, New York, 2006; John Pence Gallery, 2008 and The Grenning Gallery, Sag Harbor, 2010.
 In 2003 he began teaching at the Pennsylvania Academy of the Fine Arts where, in 2011 he became an Assistant Professor in the Certificate/BFA program.
 In 2012 he was named one of 25 Important Artists of Tomorrow by American Artist Magazine.
 In 2013 his work was included in the book Painted Landscapes, Contemporary Views by Lauren P. della Monica.
 His work has also been reproduced in periodicals including, American Artist Magazine, American Arts Quarterly, Art News, American Art Collector, International Artist Magazine and Art and Antiques.